NSHipster/articles/2012-10-08-at-compiler-directives.md

   @private
   int salary;
 }
+@end
 ```

 ## Protocols

-There's a distinct point early in an Objective-C programmer's evolution, when she realizes that she can define her own protocols.
+There's a distinct point early in an Objective-C programmer's evolution
+when they realize that they can define their own protocols.

-The beauty of protocols is that they allow programmers to design contracts that can be adopted outside of a class hierarchy.
-It's the egalitarian mantra at the heart of the American Dream: that it doesn't matter who you are, or where you come from: anyone can achieve anything if they work hard enough.
+The beauty of protocols is that they let you design contracts
+that can be adopted outside of a class hierarchy.
+It's the egalitarian mantra at the heart of the American Dream:

-...or at least that's idea, right?
+It doesn't matter who you are or where you come from;
+anyone can achieve anything if they work hard enough.

+`@protocol`...`@end`
-- `@protocol`...`@end`: Defines a set of methods to be implemented by any class conforming to the protocol, as if they were added to the interface of that class.
+defines a set of methods to be implemented by any conforming class,
+as if they were added to the interface of that class directly.

-Architectural stability and expressiveness without the burden of coupling--protocols are awesome.
+Architectural stability and expressiveness without the burden of coupling?
+Protocols are awesome.

 ### Requirement Options

 You can further tailor a protocol by specifying methods as required or optional.
-Optional methods are stubbed in the interface, so as to be auto-completed in Xcode, but do not generate a warning if the method is not implemented.
+Optional methods are stubbed in the interface,
+so as to be auto-completed in Xcode,
+but do not generate a warning if the method is not implemented.
 Protocol methods are required by default.

 The syntax for `@required` and `@optional` follows that of the visibility macros: